 Japan.
-I knew they were well organised there, but you can literally time those bullet trains to the second.
+I knew they were well organised, but you can literally time those bullet trains to the second.
 Extraordinary.

-My Round the World ticket, alone, aged 21.
-An unforgettable year, visiting USA, Fiji, New Zealand, Australia, Singapore, Malaysia, Thailand, Hong Kong and China.
+My round the world trip, alone, aged 21.
+It was an unforgettable year visiting USA, Fiji, New Zealand, Australia, Singapore, Malaysia, Thailand, Hong Kong and China.

 Bhutan, it’s a difficult country to get permission to enter.

 Other travellers desperate to know the wi-fi password everywhere they go, rather than engaging with the people and world around them.